Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 In the meantime the Canadian Randa (ex Danish), which the captain says acted as rescue vessel for the column, had launched a motor lifeboat and was picking up crew and passengers from the ship that had been torpedoed in front of them.
 Randa had also picked up the men from Kongsgaard's motor lifeboat and the port boat.
 Randa's motorboat now came over to Kongsgaard and offered to take the remaining men on board, but this no longer seemed necessary.
 M/T Havprins also offered to take them on board (this ship also rescued survivors from the ship that had been torpedoed in front of Kongsgaard, follow the link for more info).
 A 3rd lifeboat from Kongsgaard was a little further away, but its occupants were notified of the fact that Kongsgaard was afloat so they came back to the ship.
 The motorboat from Randa then brought the men already picked up by that ship back to Kongsgaard.
 The motor lifeboat and the port midships lifeboat had been damaged while alongside Randa and were half filled with water.
 They tried to take them back on board, but as they were still in the danger zone this was given up and Kongsgaard proceeded with just the 2 lifeboats.
 Everyone was back on board by 04:10 and she could continue her voyage.
 Around 18:00 she had caught up with the convoy again.

 The next day, June 28, Kongsgaard was starting to list to starboard and an inspection showed that No. 2 tank on the starboard wing was flooding quickly.
 They managed to straighten her up again by trimming, but she was very deep in the water.
 In the early morning hours of June 29 the convoy was again attacked by U-boats, but Kongsgaard escaped harm this time.
-In the afternoon of July 1 the captain was told by the Commodore to continue to Swansea, but as Kongsgaard's degaussing was useless, she was short of 2 lifeboats, and very deep in the water, he preferred taking her to the nearest port Belfast first, or Clyde, where the danger of magnetic mines was minimal.
-Permission was granted from the Admiralty and she arrived Belfast in the morning of July 2.
-(She later sailed from Belfast Lough for Swansea on July 21, arriving July 23).
+In the afternoon of July 1 the captain was told by the Commodore to continue to Swansea, but Kongsgaard's degaussing was useless, she was short of 2 lifeboats, and very deep in the water, so he preferred to take her to the nearest port Belfast first, or Clyde, where the danger of magnetic mines was minimal.
+Permission was granted from the Admiralty and she arrived Belfast in the morning of July 2, remaining there until July 21, when she left for Swansea, arriving July 23 - again, see Page 1.

 A visitor to my site, George Monk, has told me that the following men received British awards, probably for the above incident? (his source: Seedies List of awards to the British Merchant Navy which includes awards to Allied merchant seamen).